hans-jorg/efm32gg-stk3700-gcc-cmsis/01-Blink-Very-Simple/README.md

 To toggle a bin, one can XOR a value with a bit 1 in the desired position (and other bits set to 0).

     GPIOE->DOUT ^= LED1;

+In the code, there are two blinking options by using conditional compiling.

+	Alternate:         00 0* ** *0 00 ....
+    Both:              00 ** 00 .....